aborn/nicemacs/README.md

 ## Who can benefit from nicemacs?
 1. emacs newbie.
 2. users who don't want to depend on any elpa archives.
-3. anyone who need a simple comfiguration and installation.
+3. anyone who need a simple configuration and installation.

 ## Installation
 For unix-like system (mac & linux), open terminal, execute following command